Everest Base Camp

 Features of Teahouses

 • Basic Facilities: Teahouses offer shared or private rooms with beds, thin mattresses, and blankets.
-Electricity is sometimes available.
-Bathrooms may be shared, or simple squat toilets, and hot showers are often available for an additional charge.
+Electricity is available in most places but can be limited at higher altitudes.
+Bathrooms are usually shared, with squat or basic western-style toilets, and hot showers are often available for an additional charge.

-• Meals: Breakfast, lunch, and dinner are served, typically featuring local dishes such as dal bhat, noodles, soup, and porridge.
-Food is generally fresh, with prices increasing as altitude rises.
+• Meals: Breakfast, lunch, and dinner are served, typically featuring local dishes such as dal bhat, noodles, soup, momos, and porridge.
+Food is generally simple and fresh, with prices rising noticeably as altitude increases due to the cost of transporting supplies.

-• Social Environment: Teahouses serve as community hubs where trekkers share experiences, exchange route information, and interact with guides and porters.
+• Social Environment: Teahouses serve as natural gathering points where trekkers share experiences, exchange route information, and interact with guides, porters, and locals.

 • Staying in teahouses requires a flexible mindset.
-Facilities vary by village, and remote locations tend to offer more basic conditions.
-Cleanliness, heating, and room size can differ significantly, especially during peak trekking seasons.
+Facilities vary from village to village, and more remote locations tend to offer more basic conditions.
+Cleanliness, heating, and room size can differ significantly, especially during peak trekking seasons in spring and autumn.

 Selecting Teahouses Carefully